adammgross2/adamgrossphotography/notebook/on_being_alone.md

 experiences are a product of the intrinsic value of the experience AND your emotional state (I have a hunch that this is true and would love to hear what a psychologist thinks about this claim) then it is much easier to maximize this product when alone – UNLESS your emotional state suffers too significantly from being alone in the first place.
 People who fit this category are missing out on an amazing component of life.
-Furthermore, I believe the mobile device, internet connected millennial lifestyle is at odds with this mode of experience.
+Furthermore, I believe that the mobile device, internet connected millennial lifestyle is at odds with this mode of experience.